TomasMikula/libretto/docs/basics.md

 sbt.version=1.4.7
 ```

-In your `build.sbt`, set Scala version to Scala 3 and add the dependency on Libretto:
+In your `build.sbt`, set the Scala version to Scala 3 and add the dependency on Libretto:

 ```sbt
 scalaVersion := "3.0.0-RC1"

 libraryDependencies += "com.github.tomasmikula" %% "libretto" % "0.1.0"
 ```

+Check [search.maven.org](https://search.maven.org/search?q=com.github.tomasmikula%20libretto) for the latest version of
+Libretto.

 ### Your first Libretto application